samaradel/www_threefold/www.threefoldtoken.com/content/faq/global-grid-faq.md

 ### Why do we need a new, neutral “Edge” Internet Grid

-The Internet has a Trillion Dollar problem.
+The Internet is heading for a trillion dollar problem.
 Today the demand for Internet capacity is far outstripping the available infrastructure due to new applications like Big Data, Internet of Things (IoT) and Self Healing Technology.

-The existing hyperscale cloud infrastructure cannot cope with this outsized demand as the requirements for land, power and funding are just too great.
-We (and most other experts) believe the solution to these trillion dollar problems is migration of IT capacity to the Edge - ie a “hyper-distributed” network infrastructure.
+Existing hyperscale cloud infrastructure cannot cope with this outsized demand as the requirements for land, power and funding are just too great.
+We (and most other experts) believe the solution to these trillion dollar problems is migration of IT capacity to the Edge - to a “hyper-distributed” network infrastructure.

 For more on this see [“Why do we need a new Internet” blog post](/information/need-for-new-neutral-internet/).

-### What is our TF Grid (TFG)?
+### What is the ThreeFold Grid (TF Grid)?

-Our Grid is the network of all the distributed infrastructure capacity that is available for sale via our Directory (TF Directory).
+The TF Grid is a network of all distributed infrastructure capacity that is available for purchase on the ThreeFold Directory (TF Directory).

-At the bottom of our [homepage](/), you can see a map which shows how much capacity is available.
+Please see [homepage](/), for a map showing the availablity of the TF Grid capacity.

 ### How is our Grid different from existing IT infrastructure?